vvulfpak/Zuk-Timer/README.md

 These will be saved so you only need to do this once.

 ### Reset Timer
-Click the timer text to reset the timer
+Click the timer text to reset the timer.

 ## Demonstration